msettro/capstan-bootstrap/README.md

 GCP_SERVICE_ACCOUNT  = terraform-admin
 ```

-2. Choose to update the environment values by exporting the new values, setting them on the make command line, or to new values by exporting
+Choose to update the environment values by exporting the new values, setting them on the make command line, or to new values by exporting

 ```
 $ export CAPSTAN_REPO=https://github.com/myrepo/capstan.git
 $ export CAPSTAN_TAG=feature/mynewfeature
 ```

-3. Build the bootstrap container:
+Build the bootstrap container:

 ```
 $ make container
 $ make .container.root
 ```

-4. Copy the already downloaded service account JSON into the root
+Copy the service account JSON downloaded while setting up GCP project into .container.root

 ```
 $ cp ~/Downloads/capstandemoNN*.json .container.root/
 ```

-5. Next, inside the container, initialize and run Capstan with your GCP project and credentials
+Next, inside the container, initialize and run Capstan with your GCP project and credentials

 ```
 $ make shell